 Expansion tank

-13. An expansion tank is included in the intake manifold to use acoustic wave impulses to push air into the cylinders during the intake stroke.
+13. An expansion tank is included in the intake manifold to use acoustic wave pulses to force air into the cylinders during the intake stroke.

 Fuel filter

 14. The fuel filter is located in the engine compartment in the fuel supply line to the injectors.
-It separates any small particles that are detrimental to the operation of the injector needle valves.
+It separates out any small particles that are harmful to the operation of the injector needle valves.

 EGI control unit

-15. EGI control box (photo) processes information from engine sensors to control the injectors and idle solenoid valve.
-It also includes a digital test code that recognizes faults in the sensor circuits.
+15. The EGI control unit (photo) processes information from engine sensors to control the injectors and the idle air solenoid valve.
+It also includes a digital check code that detects damage in the sensor circuits.

-The EGI control unit is located below the dashboard
+The EGI control unit is located below the instrument panel